 As they cannot tolerate any degree of frost the timing for sowing and planting outside is key to successfully growing tomatoes.
 Where the seeds are sown under cover or indoors, aim to sow the seeds so that they reach the stage to be transplanted outside three weeks after the last frost date.
 Tomato plants take roughly seven weeks from sowing to reach the transplanting stage.
 For example, if your last frost date is early May, the seeds should be planted in early April to allow transplanting at the end of May.

 Plant about 3mm (1/8in) deep, in small pots using seed starting compost.
 Water lightly and keep consistently moist until germination occurs.
 Tomato seeds usually germinate within 5 -10 days when kept in the optimum temperature range of 21-27°C (70-80°F).
 As soon as they emerge, place them in a location that receives a lot of light and a cooler temperature (60-70°F); a south-facing window should work.

-When the plants develop their first true leaves, and before they become root bound, they should be transplanted into larger into 4 inch pots.
+When the plants develop their first true leaves, and before they become root bound, they should be transplanted into larger into 10cm (4in) pots.
 Young plants are very tender and susceptible to frost damage, as well as sunburn.
-I protect my young plants by placing a large plastic milk jug, with the bottom removed, to form a miniature greenhouse.
+Protect young plants by placing a large plastic milk jug, with the bottom removed, over them to form a miniature greenhouse.

 Just before transplanting the tomato plants to their final position drive a strong stake into the ground 5cm (2in) from the planting position.
 The stake should be at least 30cm (1ft) deep in the ground and 1.2m (4ft) above ground level - the further into the ground the better the support.
 As the plant grows, tie in the main stem to the support stake - check previous ties to ensure that they do not cut into the stem as the plant grows.